Saint-Germain-des-Prés and Montagne Sainte-Geneviève

 Good trainers are sufficient for this urban route.

-Toilets and water points in public gardens (shown on the map).
+Toilets and drinking fountains in the public gardens (shown on the map).
 Bars, restaurants and shops along the route.

 Square Roger Stéphane: